DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-20.md

 Abimelech said to Abraham, "What did you see, that you have done this thing?"

 ###### v11
-Abraham said, "Because I thought, 'Surely the fear of God is not in this place.
+Abraham said, "Because I thought, 'Surely the ==fear== of God is not in this place.
 They will kill me for my wife's sake.'

 ###### v12
 Besides, she is indeed my sister, the daughter of my father, but not the daughter of my mother; and she became my wife.